A range of ESG policy, social, and technological developments are poised to impact companies and investors in the coming year.

 - Growth of Biodiversity and Pandemic Resilience Initiatives

 The pandemic has drawn to light the increasing connection between biodiversity degradation and global health pandemics.
-Against this backdrop, the 15th Conference of the Parties in Kunmig will take place in May and focus on biodiversity.
+Against this backdrop, the 15th Conference of the Parties in Kunming will take place in May and focus on biodiversity.
 Considerable political momentum is likely to surround the event, building on the establishment of the Task Force for Nature-related Disclosure (TNFD).

 TNFD seeks to advance biodiversity initiatives in the way that TCFD has advanced climate change initiatives.
 Given that biodiversity benefits have been significantly underestimated in economic terms, biodiversity will likely emerge as a major long-term trend in ESG.